"They Fill No Space. Reviving the Memory of Polish Jews in Public Spaces" outdoor exhibition

 Visitors will be able, among other things, to walk along the trail of local Jewish history, see the Jewish-themed murals that can be found in each of the five cities, go on a cycling tour, take part in discussions about new forms of commemoration in the urban space, and participate in family workshops and outdoor urban games.

-“They Fill No Space.
-Reviving the Memory of Polish Jews in Public Spaces” outdoor exhibition was produced in 2017 in cooperation between POLIN Museum of the History of Polish Jews and the Norwegian Centre for Holocaust and Minority Studies in Oslo.
+"They Fill No Space.
+Reviving the Memory of Polish Jews in Public Spaces" outdoor exhibition was produced in 2017 in cooperation between POLIN Museum of the History of Polish Jews and the Norwegian Centre for Holocaust and Minority Studies in Oslo.
 In 2019, it was displayed during the Festival of Tolerance in Zagreb.
-In 2022, the exhibition will be presented at the Holocaust Museum in Sered (Slovakia).
+In 2021-2022 the exhibition was presented in eleven Polish cities: Lublin, Warsaw, Cracow, Łódź, RzeszówBiałymstok, Ełk, Olsztyn, Gdynia, Bydgoszcz oraz Toruń.